 Some examples of recent work are:

-- Advising on an asset recovery exercise following misappropriation of sums in alleged breach of trust.
+- Instructed as sole counsel on an asset recovery exercise following misappropriation of sums in alleged breach of trust.

 - Advising (led by Rupert Reed QC and Matthew Watson) in relation to an international sale of goods dispute and DIFC-seated arbitration.

 - Obtaining – as sole counsel – urgent ex parte injunctive relief from the High Court.

 Further details of Ben’s experience are set out below by practice area.